kermitt2/biblio-glutton/indexing/Readme.md

 ## Settings

-Default connection parameters can be found in the file `indexing/my_connection.js` (ElaticSearch node and port information).

-In `indexing/config.json`, it is possible to specify the name of the index and the batch size of the bulk indexing.
+Default connection parameters can be found in the file `biblio-glutton/config/glutton.yml` (ElaticSearch node and port information).
+In this configuration file, it is possible to specify the name of the index ('default `crossref`) and the batch size of the bulk indexing.

 ## License